bechtleav360/Maverick.UserProfileService/docs/For Developer/API/VolatileData.md

     "Id": 235
 }
 ```
-Let say we want all user that have the same last name.
-In a database there can be user with the same last name.
+Let's say we want all user that have the same last name.
+Several users with the same name can be stored in the database.
 The query would look like:

  `LastName eq 'Smith'`